Premier Internet Advertising Law Firm for Defense of FTC and Regulatory Actions

 Hinch Newman has served as defense counsel on some of the highest-profile online marketing-related FTC and state Attorney General cases in recent years and is a leader in defending consumer protection agency advertising enforcement actions.
 If an investigation is launched or if the Federal Trade Commission / state Attorney General has initiated an enforcement action against your company, it is imperative that you contact an experienced FTC defense lawyer and regulatory compliance attorney with a long-established practice of negotiating and litigating online and offline regulatory matters.

-The firm has effectively resolved numerous Federal Trade Commission, state Attorney General, Consumer Financial Protection Bureau, Federal Communications Commission, Department of Consumer Affairs, Electronic Retailing Self-Regulatory Program and Public Utility Commission investigations and enforcement matters involving allegations of licensure, consumer fraud, false advertising and unfair business practices.
-We have successfully defended affiliate networks, publishers, email marketers, lead generators, debt collection companies, call centers and consumer credit companies in FTC, CFPB and Attorney General lawsuits.
+The firm has extensive experience representing clients in Federal Trade Commission, state Attorney General, U.S. Department of Justice, Consumer Financial Protection Bureau, Department of Consumer Affairs, Electronic Retailing Self-Regulatory Program and Public Utility Commission investigations and enforcement matters involving allegations of licensure, consumer fraud, false advertising and unfair business practices.
+We have successfully defended affiliate networks, publishers, email marketers, lead generators, debt collection companies, call centers and consumer credit companies in high-stakes government investigations, enforcement proceedings and litigation.

 Regulatory litigation and compliance attorney Richard B. Newman has been cited as an authority in conjunction with a petition for a writ of certiorari filed with the Supreme Court of the United States on the issue of whether the Federal Trade Commission is authorized to seek, and a district court to grant, monetary remedies against those that have violated the FTC Act.
 He has also been quoted by numerous media outlets on compliance issues, including an interview concerning celebrity endorsement guidelines on Inside Edition.

 An FTC defense lawyer can be an indispensable asset in connection with advertising, promotion and marketing activities.
-We regularly advise our clients on a broad range of local, state and federal laws regulating advertising endeavors, including, but not limited to, the following: compliance with industry-specific regulatory and consumer protection requirements; claim substantiation; misleading and deceptive claims; data usage, privacy and security; native advertising; telemarketing compliance; email marketing compliance; endorsements and testimonials; comparative and competitor advertising; sale price advertising; and U.S. Origin (“Made in USA”) claims.
+We regularly advise our clients on a broad range of local, state and federal laws regulating advertising endeavors, including, but not limited to, the following: compliance with industry-specific regulatory and consumer protection requirements; claim substantiation; misleading and deceptive claims; subscription-based and recurring revenue business models; data usage, privacy and security; native advertising; telemarketing compliance; email marketing compliance; endorsements and testimonials; comparative and competitor advertising; sale price advertising; textile and labeling requirements; and environmental and U.S. Origin (“Made in USA”) claims.